geofloros/geoQuizServer/README.md

 2.2.
 Supported Platforms & Operating System Versions

-GeoQuiz is built via PhoneGap (https://phonegap.com ) and currently supports Android smartphones that their system version is 6.1.2 or more.
+GeoQuiz is built via PhoneGap and currently supports Android smartphones that their system version is 6.1.2 or more.
 For detailed information about PhoneGap and supported operating system versions follow this link: https://build.phonegap.com/current-support .

 2.3.
 Services, Servers & Databases

 GeoQuiz is deployed as a mobile application utilizing PhoneGap services (https://phonegap.com ).
-Three servers are in operation:

-•	The server that is responsible to upload data from the Web application and deploy them in the mobile application is located in UCL.
-It is responsible to process the requests made by GeoQuiz Mobile and GeoQuiz Web.
+The server that is responsible to upload data from the Web application and deploy them in the mobile application is located in UCL.

+The server is responsible to process the requests made by GeoQuiz Mobile and GeoQuiz Web.
 The current status of the server supports the following actions:

 i.
 Uploading the data from GeoQuiz Web form to PostgreSQL Database. ii.
 Downloading the data created by GeoQuiz Web and upload them to GeoQuiz Mobile. iii.
 Upload the data regarding users’ answers to the database.

-•	Two PhoneGap servers.
-Both GeoQuiz Mobile and GeoQuiz Web are deployed as PhoneGap applications, therefore one PhoneGap server runs for each application.
-To facilitate the communication between Web and Mobile, all three servers must operate.

 The database responsible to store information is open-source database PostgreSQL with the PostGIS extension to enable spatial functionality.
 For the purposes of this application, two tables are created:

 i.
 Formdata: Stores information about the question, possible answers, solution and coordinates of the PoIs ii.
 Answers: Stores information about user’s answer, solution and device id number.

-User must use a UCL VPN connection in order to run GeoQuiz application successfully.
-Further information in section 3.4: Connectivity.

 2.4.
 Overview of the code